-The Council participates in two post-employment arrangements:
+The Council participates in 2 post-employment arrangements:

-- The Local Government Pension Scheme, administered locally by the Council this is a funded defined benefit final salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
-The Council is fully responsible for any deficit on its own share of the Fund, and as Administering Authority could be liable for that of other employers as a funder of last resort.
-Further information on the LBRuT Pension Fund is available in the published Pension Fund Annual Report and financial information is also provided in the Pension Fund section of this Statement. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
-However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
+- The Local Government Pension Scheme, administered locally by the Council this is a funded Defined Benefit final salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
+The Council is fully responsible for any deficit on its own share of the Fund, and as administering authority could be liable for that of other employers as a funder of last resort.
+Further information on the LB Richmond Pension Fund is available in the published Pension Fund Annual Report and financial information is also provided in the Pension Fund section of this Statement of Accounts. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
+However, there is no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.